corebiz-global/adyen-documentation/docs/intro.md

 > **Attention:** This is the only official and valid documentation for the Adyen V3 connector configuration.
 To ensure a correct setup and avoid errors, please use only the instructions contained here and disregard other sources.

-## Payment Provider Integration with VTEX

-This documentation provides a comprehensive guide to integrate the Adyen V3 Payment provider with VTEX.
-It includes detailed steps for setup and configuration, as well as troubleshooting insights for both VTEX and Adyen.

-## 1. Introduction
+## Welcome

-This guide aims to assist users in integrating the Adyen V3 Payment provider with the VTEX platform.
-By following the steps outlined, you can ensure a seamless payment processing experience for your customers.
+This guide provides everything you need to integrate the Adyen V3 payment connector with the VTEX platform.
+Follow these comprehensive steps for a seamless setup, from initial Adyen and VTEX configuration to validation and troubleshooting.